Cynthia A. Wagoner, Municipal Judge

-In the event there is inclement weather, Bloomfield Municipal Court will follow Bloomfield School closures and delays.
+In the event there is inclement weather, Bloomfield Municipal Court will follow Bloomfield School District's closures and delays.

-If your name appears on the list, please contact the court at: (505) 632-6330 to clear up the warrant.
+If your name appears on the list, please contact the Court at (505) 632-6330 to clear up the warrant(s).

 ⇛ Bloomfield Warrants

-|•||Citations involving Zoning Regulations|
+|•||Citations involving animal incidents.|

-|•||Citations involving Property Maintenance
+|•||Citations involving zoning regulations.|

-When the elected Municipal Judge is unavailable, an alternate judge is assigned.
+When the elected Municipal Judge is unavailable, an Alternate Judge is assigned.